All About Condoms

 There’s no denying that some guys have trouble staying hard when they’re using condoms.
 Here are some handy tips.

 • Place a bit of lube on the head of the penis (but not the shaft) before putting on the condom.
-This will help increase sensitivity
+This will help increase the sensitivity.
+Wear a cock ring to help stay hard before putting on a condom

 • Get your partner to place the condom on you and make it a fun part of sex.
 Foreplay is sexy!